Menu

 New memberships purchased in the last three months of a calendar year are good until December 31 of the following year.
 New memberships purchased between January 1 and the last day of September expire December 31 of the current year.

 The membership fee is not prorated.
 It is very low, and to keep it low (and to make best use of our volunteer's time), there are no refunds.
-But you can "try before you buy" by taking a free beginner's lesson, and you can attend a mentoring session and play sessions as a visitor (non-member).
+But you can "try before you buy" by taking a free beginner's lesson, and you can attend a mentoring session and play some sessions as a visitor (non-member).
 We think you will find playing pickleball, as a member of our club, is a very economical way to be active, keep fit, connect with people, and have fun!

 There are two registrations needed at this time; one is to register with Pickleball Canada, Pickleball Alberta and our club at the Pickleball Canada website, and the other is to register again with our club on this club website.